The Benefits of Not Being Perfect

 Restart!

-The inspiration for this one is a Hindi movie called 12th Fail.
+The inspiration for this one is a Hindi movie called 12th Fail[3].
 Keep the mourning period short and restart asap.
-As Novak Djokovic once said, "The sooner you can get back to baseline and try again, the more chances you'll give yourself to succeed".
+This also reminds me of what Serbian tennis player, Novak Djokovic said in an interview: "The sooner you can get back to baseline and try again, the more chances you'll give yourself to succeed".

 Notice the beauty in imperfection